Scalextrix/SolarCoin-Raspberry-Pi-Node/Create-a-Pi-Node.md

 > sudo apt-get install autoconf libevent-dev libtool libssl-dev libboost-all-dev libminiupnpc-dev libdb-dev libdb4.8++ libdb5.3++-dev git hardening-includes rng-tools -y

+We installed rng-tools to give us really good random number generation entropy, we just need to make one change to the configuration file

+> sudo nano /etc/default/rng-tools

+In the file uncomment (remove the # symbol) from this line

+HRNGDEVICE=/dev/hwrng

+CTRL+X, Enter & Y to save

 > sudo reboot

 ** If you are on SSH you will lose connection, log back in to continue **